Discovering Austria's Nockalm Road: An Unforgettable Drive with 52 Hairpin Bends

-The Nockalmstrasse (or Nockalm Road) is a breathtakingly beautiful ride in Carinthia, in the Karnten region of southern Austria.
+Nockalmstrasse (Nockalm Road) is a breathtakingly beautiful drive in Carinthia, in the Karnten region of Austria.
 It’s one of the scenic Austrian Alpine roads.

 Tucked away in the Nockberge National Park, this lower alpine road is 34km (21.12 miles) long.
 It’s a toll road running north-south from Innerkrems to Ebene Reichenau.

 This picturesque journey boasts 52 hairpin bends (104 in total for the round trip) winding gracefully through the mountainous terrain and serene valleys.
 The road conditions are nearly flawless, and the curves are harmoniously distributed, making for an enjoyable ride.
 As the road ascends, reaching a maximum gradient of 12%, the vistas continually evolve, revealing ever more expansive landscapes.
 With each upward twist and turn, the stretches of straight road lengthen, offering captivating panoramic views of the spectacular surroundings.

 Set high on the southern part of the country, in the Carinthia's Nock Mountains, the road tops out at 2.042m (6,699ft) above the sea level, by Eisentalhöhe.
 It’s open from the beginning of May to the end of October.
 Between 6:00 pm and 8.00 am, motorcycles are not allowed.